fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `quickbooks`: `Realm ID` of your QuickBooks application.
 - `refresh_token` (String, Sensitive) Field usage depends on `service` value:
 	- Service `adroll`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
+	- Service `airtable`: The long-lived refresh token along with the client ID and client secret carry the information necessary to get a new access token for API resources.
 	- Service `amazon_ads`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `amazon_selling_partner`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `asana`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.